 A significant portion of our revenue is generated from subscriptions sold to governmental entities, both in the United States and internationally.
 Additionally, many of our current and prospective customers, such as those in the financial services, pharmaceuticals, insurance and healthcare industries, are highly regulated and may be required to comply with more stringent regulations in connection with subscribing to and implementing our platform.
-Selling subscriptions to these entities can be highly competitive, expensive and time-consuming, often requiring significant upfront time and expense without any assurance that we will successfully complete a sale.
+Selling subscriptions to these entities can be highly competitive, expensive and timeconsuming, often requiring significant upfront time and expense without any assurance that we will successfully complete a sale.
 Governmental demand and payment for our platform may also be impacted by public sector budgetary cycles and funding authorizations, with funding reductions or delays adversely affecting public sector demand for our platform.
-For example, we currently contract with the U.S. federal government to provide solutions that support administration of aspects of the ACA.
-To the extent that the ACA is substantially amended, overturned or repealed, our contract may not be renewed or may be terminated, which would adversely affect our operating results.

 Further, governmental and highly regulated entities often require contract terms that differ from our standard arrangements, including terms that can lead to those customers obtaining broader rights in our products than would be standard.
 Governmental and highly regulated entities, including the General Services Administration, whose schedule accounts for many of our U.S. federal government contracts, impose compliance requirements that are complicated, require preferential pricing or "most favored nation" terms and conditions or are otherwise time-consuming and expensive to satisfy.
 In the United States, applicable federal contracting regulations change frequently, and the President may issue executive orders requiring federal contractors to adhere to new compliance requirements after a contract is signed.
-If we undertake to meet special standards or requirements and do not meet them, we could be subject to significant liability from our customers or regulators.
-Even if we do meet these special standards or requirements, the additional costs associated with providing our platform to government and highly regulated customers could harm our operating results.
+If we undertake to meet special standards or requirements, the additional costs associated with providing our platform to government and highly regulated customers could harm our operating results.
 Moreover, changes in the underlying statutory and regulatory conditions that affect these types of customers could harm our ability to efficiently provide them access to our platform and to grow or maintain our customer base.
 In addition, engaging in sales activities to foreign governments introduces additional compliance risks specific to the Foreign Corrupt Practices Act, the U.K. Bribery Act and other similar statutory requirements prohibiting bribery and corruption in the jurisdictions in which we operate.